TApplencourt/IRPy/README.md

 ```
 conda install -c https://conda.anaconda.org/tapplencourt irpy
 ```
-- Or you can manually add [irpy.py](https://raw.githubusercontent.com/TApplencourt/IRPy/master/irpy.py) to `PYTHONPATH`
+- You can download [irpy.pyx](https://raw.githubusercontent.com/TApplencourt/IRPy/master/irpyx.py) rename it into `irpy.py` and add it to `PYTHONPATH`.

 ##API
 - `lazy_property`: a simple lazy property;